 If you’re working in an earlier version of Photoshop, you can go to File > Open As instead.
 When the ‘Open As’ box pops up, find the image you wish to open and click it once to select it.
 Then, find the drop down menu at the bottom of the panel and change the File Type from ‘JPEG’ to ‘Camera Raw’ and hit ‘Open’.

-Once your image is Open in ACR, you will select the Details tab in the panel on the right side.
-(The Details button looks like two triangles, one dark and one light.)
+Once your image is open in ACR, you’ll want to open the Detail tab in the panel on the right side of your screen.
+(In earlier versions of ACR, the Detail tab had an icon that looked like two triangles, one dark and one light.)

 Step 2.
 Zoom In

-Select the Zoom tool (magnifying glass) from the top panel of the display window.
-Use it to zoom into your image to 100%.
-You can see the percentage in the bottom left hand corner of the display window.
+Here I chose to zoom into 200%.
 Zooming in allows you to see minute details in your image so that you can see exactly what the sliders are doing to your photo in the next step.